pedrorambo/securicator/README.md

 ![Three terminals: Node A exchanging messages with Node B, the relay server forwarding the messages, and Node B exchanging messages with Node A](assets/hero.gif)

+# Why are the processes documented in detail in this document?

+As important as the client implementation in Python is the documentation of the architecture.
+Currently, there is only a Python + web application meant to run in a computer or laptop, but this process can be ported to any other native system (iOS, Android, MacOS, Linux, Windows, etc.), as long as all the necessary features are implemented, the clients can use the same relay server, and interchange messages.

+Also, this being a PoC project, I documented most of the dscoveries I had while researching encryption, persistence, relay, TCP, handshaking, fragmentation, etc.

+# How to actually using this application

+TODO: Describe

+- I actually used when testing it
+- There must be a relay server
+- Both nodes should be connected when exchanging messages
+- You could leave the application running in the background

 # List of functionalities and characteristics of the app

 - Securely handshaking (adding) new contacts